 We understand that poor call quality or audio issues can have a negative effect on your sale.
-So we’ve provided alerts, notifications, and feedback within the SalesLoft dialer to ensure that our dialer is delivering top of line call quality and helping you reach your sales goals.
+To ensure that our dialer is delivering top of line call quality and helping you reach your sales goals, we’ve provided alerts, notifications, and feedback within the SalesLoft dialer.

-Below are some common problems, alerts, and notifications you may encounter with the dialer, along with some tips and resources to help you troubleshoot, including:
+Below are some common problems and alerts you may encounter with the dialer, along with some tips and resources to help you troubleshoot, including:

 - Microphones and Headsets